 is it clean?

-Look at the evidence behind product claims before building a campaign around them.
+look at the evidence behind product claims before letting a beautiful sentence do the deciding.